rfranzoia/cinq-test/README.md

 # CINQ-Test

+# Project coverage(2)

+- Added data populate REST service.
+Passing a List of Cities or Countries (respectively) to the service http://localhost:8090/rest/cities/populate or http://localhost:8090/rest/countries/populate
+   + the list must be passed as a JSON list
+   + the IDs may be ommited

+- still didn't fix the JUnit tests for City and Country repository.
+The memory DB is being created but the tables are not available.
+Still looking for a solution
+   + dev note: in my research I found that no one uses profile files for database configuration, but I don't believe this is the problem at all

+- There is a method for loading data from CSV files, but it's not being used

 # Project coverage

 - The project is using Java 8, but since its' code is very simple at the moment only one class is using something really "visible"